Coruscant: Episode III: Revenge of the Sith

 In Episode III: Revenge of the Sith, Coruscant is featured in a space battle (known as the Battle of Coruscant) during the opening scene.
-Separatist cyborg General Grievous has kidnapped Chancellor Palpatine and uses the Separatist fleet to help assault the capital and cover his escape.
+Separatist cyborg, General Grievous kidnaps Chancellor Palpatine and uses the Separatist fleet to help assault the capital and cover his escape.

 The planet's cityscape is then prominently featured throughout much of the movie with Chancellor Palpatine's office as well as the Senate building being the primary two settings on Coruscant.
 A theatre in 500 Republica is where Anakin Skywalker and Palpatine watch a ballet; during the show, Palpatine encourages Skywalker to ally with the Dark Side by telling him of the supposed Sith ability of resuscitation.

 After a failed attempt by the Jedi to arrest Palpatine when he divulges his true identity as Darth Sidious to Skywalker, Palpatine appoints himself Emperor of the first Galactic Empire in the Republic Senate Building on Coruscant.

 Star Wars: The Clone Wars (2003 and 2008 TV series)

-Coruscant features prominently in both the 2003 traditionally-animated The Clone Wars series and the 2008 computer-animated The Clone Wars series, as the headquarters of the Jedi Temple and the senate.
-Many episodes feature scenes on Coruscant, or take place entirely on Coruscant, throughout both series' run.
+Coruscant features prominently in both the 2003 traditionally-animated Clone Wars series and the 2008 animated The Clone Wars series, as the headquarters of the Jedi Temple and the Senate.

 Rogue One: A Star Wars Story

-In Rogue One, Coruscant makes a brief appearance when one of the central characters to the story, Jyn Erso, has a flashback of her young self on Coruscant.
+In Rogue One, Jyn Erso has a flashback of her young self on Coruscant.

 Obi-Wan Kenobi

 In Obi-Wan Kenobi, Coruscant makes its first extensive live-action appearance in the Star Wars saga since the prequel trilogy.
-Following a montage of footage from the Star Wars prequel films (in which scenes set in Coruscant are prominent), an entirely new scene debuts in the first episode of the series; depicting Anakin Skywalker's assault on the Jedi Temple during Order 66.
-In Episode 5, a younger Obi-Wan Kenobi and Anakin Skywalker take part in a duel within the Jedi Temple as Master and Padawan during a series of flashbacks that Kenobi experiences.
+Coruscant is prominent in a montage of footage from the Star Wars prequel films, and the Jedi Temple of Coruscant is the setting of several scenes.

 Andor

-In Andor, Coruscant is even more prominent; with the planet being a main location in the series and the site of many scenes.
-All of Mon Mothma's scenes take place on Coruscant as well as the majority of Dedra and Syril's scenes.
+Coruscant is a prominent setting in the Andor series.
+The Majority of Mon Mothma, Dedra, and Syril's scenes take place on Coruscant.